andrewd789/Barcoding_invertebrate_biodiversity/Readme.md

     - Hemiptera; (1,540 sequences)
     - Orthoptera; (17 sequences)
   * Any dashes were stripped out of the downloaded sequences using regex (e.g. using Notepad++).
   * Many of the barcode sequences have been imported into BOLD from Genbank since their submission to Genbank.
-Therefore, any of these Hauturu invertebrate barcode sequences were removed from the downloaded BOLD sequences (remove_Hauturu_barcodes_from_BOLD.py).
+Therefore, to repeat the analysis, any of these Hauturu invertebrate barcode sequences should be removed from the downloaded BOLD sequences (remove_Hauturu_barcodes_from_BOLD.py).
   + Each set of BOLD database-derived sequences was clustered into OTUs (usearch_pipeline.py)
   + The invertebrate COI barcode OTUs were matched against the the BOLD database-derived OTUs, for each taxonomic group, using the usearch_global algorithm in USEARCH (or VSEARCH) (usearch_match_seqs.py).
   + Biodiversity estimates for different taxonomic groups were calculated based on overlap of OTUs between the two datasets, as above.